jonaslindemann/vsmn20/docs/assignment6.md

-# Slutinlämning
+# Final submission

-Slutinlämningen skall bestå av:
+The submission should consist of:

- * Alla kommentarer i inlämningarna skall vara korrigerade.
+* All comments in the submissions should be corrected.
- * Rapport som beskriver och dokumenterar programmet.
-Den skall innehålla:
+* A report that describes and documents the program.
+It should include:
-   * Beskrivning om programmets problemområde och kort om teorin.
+    * Description of the program's problem domain and a brief overview of the theory.
-   * Beskrivning av programmets uppbyggnad.
+    * Description of the program's structure.
-   * Jämförande kontrollberäkningar MATLAB/Python.
-Rimlighetsbedömning av resultaten.
+    * Comparative calculations in MATLAB/Python.
+Reasonableness assessment of the results.
-   * Enkel handhavande manual med exempel och utskrifter från programmet.
+    * Simple user manual with examples and program outputs.
-   * Appendix med all källkod.
+    * Appendix with all source code.
- * zip-fil med allt som behövs för att köra programmet inklusive exempel.
+* A zip file containing everything necessary to run the program, including examples.